Xclbr7/ComfyUI-Merlin/README.md

 ### Customizing Magic Photo Prompter Options

-You can modify the options available in the Magic Photo Prompter by editing the `magic_options.json` file located in the same directory as the node scripts.
+You can modify the options available and add more in the Magic Photo Prompter by editing the `magic_options.json` file located in the same directory as the node scripts.